GPlates/gplates-web-service/README.md

 👉 Setup your own server

-Our https://gws.gplates.org is for **demostration purpose only** because we cannot afford an industrial level computer server/cluster. **📌Hence, for better performance and security, you are encouraged to setup your own servers if you need to process a substantial volume of data.**
+**📌For better performance and data security, you may want to setup your own servers.**

-- Step 1: `git clone https://github.com/GPlates/gplates-web-service gplates-web-service.git`
-- Step 2: `docker compose -f gplates-web-service.git/docker/docker-compose.yml up -d`
-- Step 3: open this link in a web browser <http://localhost:18000/reconstruct/reconstruct_points/?lons=95,142&lats=54,-33&time=140&model=MULLER2019>
+Start your own GWS server may be as simple as `docker run -d --rm -p 18000:80 gplates/gws`.

-See [docker/README.md](docker/README.md) for the details.
+See [docker/README.md](docker/README.md) for the step-by-step instructions.

 ## 📂Contents